Open Source / GitHub

 Open-source docs and GitHub for a self-hosted AI platform.

 ChipOS is an open-source owned AI control layer and self-hosted platform project we are already using across our own apps, websites, and operating flows.
 The website is the clearest public documentation and intake surface today.
-The main ChipOS repo is the outward public record for the product, while the website repo stays separate for chipos.io itself.
+The main ChipOS repo is the outward public record for the product, while chipos.io stays the public orientation and intake surface.

 Current truth